BUEC500C1/camera-app-ljstaib/README.md

 - Step 7: App can detect faces, just need to figure out how to blur image now
 - Step 8: Completed
 - Step 9: Completed
-- Putting images on a map: In progress
+- Putting images on a map: Functionally completed, just need to bug fix

 # Steps
 - Step 1:  Setup your REACT Native Environment